conda-forge/conda-forge.github.io/src/user/contributing.rst

 7. Use headings and bullet points, which makes it easier to read.
 8. Avoid ambiguous titles.
 The title should include a clear description of the page's subject.
 9. Check your spellings and grammar.
+10. conda-forge should always be spelt in lowercase, hyphenated, and without backticks.
+  It should only be backticked when used as an identifier (e.g. the Anaconda.org channel, the Github organization, etc).